Freight Shipping from Boise to Jacksonville

 How much does it cost to ship freight from Boise to Jacksonville?

-Full truckload (FTL) rates from Boise, ID to Jacksonville, FL currently range from $5,859-$7,221 for a standard dry van load over the 2,725-mile route.
+Full truckload (FTL) rates from Boise, ID to Jacksonville, FL currently range $5,859-$7,221 (roughly $2.15-$2.67 per mile over 2,725 miles).
 LTL shipments typically cost $1,699-$2,716 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Jacksonville?